mang0kitty/blog-1/src/posts/2021-04-25-how-async-works/2021-04-25-how-async-works.md

 When we run this, the execution flow looks something akin to this.
-The important thing to note here is that we're never leaving the calling thread to do this work but we are still able to run multiple concurrent state machines.
+The important thing to note here is that we're never leaving the calling thread but we are still able to run multiple concurrent state machines.
 This is a great example of the different between concurrency and parallelism.

 ![A diagram showing how each state machine cycles through its internal states until it is complete, at which point the results are aggregated to return the final values.](./statemachine_flow.svg)